 Intercoolers may only be fitted if used in production, must be in the original location and must be the standard production unit or an alternative unit with the maximum core dimensions of 600mm wide x 400mm high x 50mm deep with maximum 60mm diameter pipes for both inlet and outlet.
 If the original intercooler is replaced by an alternative the radiator support panel maybe trimmed or deformed solely to allow fitment of the intercooler.
 Any other devices intended to cool the intake charge, including, but not limited to, water injection, intercooler water spray or charge coolers are not permitted.

-Cars except Sierra Cosworth using forced induction with four valves per cylinder will be subject to an equivalency factor of 1.4:1.
-Sierra Cosworth equivalency factor will be 1.7.
+Cars using forced induction with four valves per cylinder will be subject to an equivalency factor of 1.7:1..

-Cars using forced induction with two valves per cylinder will be subject to an equivalency factor of 1.3:1.
+Cars using forced induction with two valves per cylinder will be subject to an equivalency factor of 1.5:1.